 The University of Leeds always aims to partner with universities of similar academic standing, so you will find that all of our partner universities have a good academic reputation.
 Some partner universities have also been selected because, despite lower rankings, they are particularly good in certain subject areas.

 Is the destination affordable on your budget?

-  Use feedback forms and the Budgeting Plan Template, both of which can be found on the Study Abroad Minerva Organisation, along with information on our Study Abroad Financial Considerations webpage for your research and determine whether you can realistically afford to spend a year in the destination you're considering applying for.
+Use feedback forms and the Budgeting Plan Template, both of which can be found on the Global Opportunities SharePoint Site, along with information on our Costs, Budgeting, Finance & Funding page for your research and determine whether you can realistically afford to spend a year in the destination you're considering applying for.
 If you normally have a student loan, you will still be eligible to receive your loan when on a study abroad year.
 This may be adjusted slightly depending on your circumstances.
 Find out more on the Finance webpage.

 Which locational factors are important to you?

 City or countryside?
 Mountains or coast?
 Hot or cold?
 Do you want somewhere well connected for international or national travel, or are you more interested in local exploration?
 Bear in mind that in the USA, campuses are large, but most are not city-based.